 Mention the term “trust fund” and many people are likely to imagine young slackers living off their family’s largesse or an older generation of parents and grandparents dictating life choices and conditions to their descendants.

 Indeed, among the available tools for protecting and transferring assets, trusts may be the most misunderstood.
-Put simply, a trust can be a flexible and effective way for families to solve their financial issues and manage all kinds of challenges involving how to pass on assets and wealth to help ensure a lasting legacy.
+Put simply, a trust can be a flexible and effective way for families to solve their financial issues and manage many types of challenges involving how to transfer assets and wealth to help ensure a lasting legacy.

 And trusts aren’t just for ultra-wealthy families with complex holdings.
-Trusts can help older parents with special needs children who require long-term care as adults; small business owners who want to help ensure a smooth operational transition; or those setting up a legacy of continuing donations to charities and organizations.
+Trusts can help older parents with special needs children who require long-term care as adults; if the grantor is the sole owner of a small business, the grantor may be able to implement a buy/sell arrangement within the trust; or those setting up a legacy of continuing donations to charities and organizations.

 In short: You can’t take it with you, but through a trust, you can define how you want your life’s work and wealth to continue to benefit the people and causes you love and care for.